Boise Snowfall Totals & Accumulation Averages

-New snow for February ranges from over 5.2 inches in heavy snowfall years to under half an inch in light years.
+New snow for February ranges from over 5.5 inches in heavy snowfall years to under 0.4 inches in light years.

 When Boise Has Its First & Last Snowfalls

 The first snowfall of winter for Boise usually arrives in November.
+Less commonly, snow doesn't arrive until December.
 Very rarely, October does get a light snow flurry.